Azgrom/RustyShield/wks/hash_functions/rs_keccak_nbits/README.md

 ## More Information

-For a more detailed exploration of `rs_keccak_nbits`, an overview of other available cryptographic functions, and an introduction to the broader `rs_ssl` project, please consult the [RustySSL project page on crates.io](https://crates.io/crates/rs_ssl).
+For a more detailed exploration of `rs_keccak_nbits`, an overview of other available cryptographic functions, and an introduction to the broader `rs_shield` project, please consult the [RustyShield project page on crates.io](https://crates.io/crates/rs_shield).

 ## Contributions
-Potential contributors are encouraged to consult the [contribution guidelines](https://github.com/RustySSL/rs_ssl/CONTRIBUTING.md) on our GitHub page.
+Potential contributors are encouraged to consult the [contribution guidelines](https://github.com/Azgrom/RustyShield/CONTRIBUTING.md) on our GitHub page.

 ## License